 - Add the chicken stock, beef stock, and white wine to the roux mixture and use a whisk to blend the liquid into the roux.
 The mixture will thicken.

-- Add the mushrooms, heavy cream, black pepper, and thyme to the mixture and mix well to fully combine.
+- Add the remainder of the mushrooms, heavy cream, black pepper, and thyme to the mixture and mix well to fully combine.

 *I used white wine in my soup, but you can use red wine for a deeper flavor.
 The only downside to using red wine is it will change the color of the soup, making it a little purple.